SaberSwordBoy/CassiePy/README.md

 ## Adding Modules
 If you want to add your own modules, you can!

+NOTE: *modules currently do not support command line arguments from CassiePy, but that may be coming soon*
+*if you want your module to use arguments, ask for them with the `input()` function built into python*

 All you need to do is have a .py file with some specific variables and functions.
 To get started, follow the below instructions!
 After you put your module in, CassiePy should load it!